The Royal National City Park

 At the heart of our city

-The world’s first National City Park
+The first National City Park in the world

-It is unique to find such an extensive area of outstanding natural, cultural and recreational beauty and value still remaining within a capital city.
 In order to guarantee its high quality for the future, the Ulriksdal–Haga–Djurgården–Brunnsviken area was designated the world’s first National City Park in 1995.
 The park’s protection is stipulated in Chapter 4, Section 7 of the Swedish Environmental Code:

 ‘The Ulriksdal–Haga–Brunnsviken–Djurgården area is a national urban park.
 New development, new buildings and other measures shall only be permissible in national urban parks if they can be undertaken without encroaching on park landscapes or the natural environment and without detriment to any other natural and cultural assets of the historical landscape.’